FaithMnisi/FaithMnisi/README.md

 <h1 align="center"><strong>Hello! 👋🏾 I'm Faith</strong></h1>

 ---
-As a junior data analyst, I’m deeply passionate about uncovering the stories data has to tell.
-My journey into data analysis stems from a natural curiosity to explore trends, patterns, and relationships that influence decision-making.
+Data has the power to uncover hidden patterns, answer complex questions, and drive meaningful decisions, and that's what inspires me every day.
+My journey into data analysis and data engineering stems from a natural curiosity to explore trends, patterns, and relationships that influence decision-making.
 I thrive on transforming raw data into actionable insights that drive strategic solutions.
-With a focus on continuous learning, I aim to refine my skills and contribute meaningfully to projects that solve real-world problems and improve outcomes across industries.
+My background in Genetics and Medical Virology taught me that behind every dataset lies a story waiting to be uncovered—a perspective that continues to shape how I approach data today.
+Today, I apply that same analytical mindset to exploring trends, building data-driven solutions, and transforming raw data into actionable insights.

+Through hands-on projects, I've gained experience in Python, SQL, data visualization, statistical analysis, database design, and business intelligence.
+I enjoy tackling challenging problems, whether it's cleaning and analyzing messy datasets, designing efficient databases, or creating dashboards that tell compelling stories with data.

+This GitHub is a reflection of my continuous learning journey; a place where I share projects, experiment with new technologies, and develop the technical skills needed to build reliable, scalable data solutions.
+I'm always looking for opportunities to learn, collaborate, and contribute to projects that create real-world impact.

 ### Professional Goals